dariagon23/OS-labs/README.md

 # OS-labs
-The first lab: Creation of the processes
+Lab 1: Creation of processes
+Lab 2: Creation of threads
+Lab 3: Synchronisation of threads, critical sections